 Maryland Beer Distribution

 In the state of Maryland, beer distribution companies have exclusive rights to the brands that they distribute in areas that they are licensed to sell.
 Two major distributors in our area are known to be Jewish owned.
 As such, any beer sold by these distributors after Pesach has the status of chometz she’avar alav haPesach and is prohibited to be consumed.

 The STAR-K beer alert lists all the affected beers as well as a partial listing of popular beers that we have been able to determine present no issue of chometz she’avar alav haPesach.

 Q: Why didn’t we know about this until now?

-A: We were only informed of the Jewish ownership of major distributors last year.
+A: We were only informed of the Jewish ownership of major distributors in the last few years.

 Q: How can you know when the beer being distributed is from after Pesach?